Example of Importing User Accounts Using Active Directory

 An Authentication Profile is a policy for user authentication.
 Authentication Profiles align user accounts with one or more Authentication Resources.

 • Authentication Resource.
 Specifies the connector to use to communicate with the user store, the credential to use to connect to the user store (if applicable), and the URLs to examine during authentication.
-Also maps attributes from the user's account in the user store to fields in the SL1 user account.
+Also maps attributes from the user's account in the user store to fields in the Skylar One user account.

 • Multi-factor Resource.
 Specifies the connector to use to communicate with the multi-factor endpoint.
 A Multi-factor Resource specifies the hostname or IP address of the Authentication Agent, the access key for communicating with the endpoint, and the URL of the RSA REST endpoint.